djeada/Linux-Notes/notes/inodes_and_symlinks.md

 ### Challenges

-I. Hard Link Exploration

-- Create a text file named `myfile.txt` in a directory.
-- Inside another directory, create a hard link to `myfile.txt` named `myhardlink`.
+1. Create a text file named `myfile.txt` in a directory.
+In another directory, create a hard link to `myfile.txt` called `myhardlink`.
+Delete `myhardlink` and observe what happens to the original `myfile.txt`.
+Reflect on whether `myfile.txt` is still accessible and why hard links work this way.
-- Delete `myhardlink`.
-- What happened to the original `myfile.txt`?
-Is it still accessible?

-II.
-Inode Investigation

-- Create a text file named `inodefile.txt`.
-- Make a symlink to `inodefile.txt` in the same directory and name it `symlink_to_inodefile`.
-- Display the inode number for both `inodefile.txt` and `symlink_to_inodefile` using the `ls -li` command.
-- Compare the inode numbers.
-Are they the same or different?

-III.
-Library Links Search
+2. Create a text file named `inodefile.txt`.
+Then, in the same directory, create a symlink to `inodefile.txt` named `symlink_to_inodefile`.
+Use `ls -li` to display the inode numbers for both files and compare them.
+Discuss why the inode numbers are different and how symlinks are managed differently from hard links.

-- Navigate to the `/lib` folder.
-- Use the `ls` command to list all the files and identify which ones are links.
-Can you differentiate between hard links and symlinks?
+3. Navigate to the `/lib` folder and use the `ls -l` command to list all files, identifying which ones are symlinks.
+Distinguish between hard links and symlinks, using link count and symbolic link indicators.
+Explain how you identified each type and what they reveal about the library files.
-- *Hint*: Hard links will have a link count greater than 1 in the second column, while symlinks will be highlighted differently (often in cyan) and show the path they link to.

-IV.
-Dangling Symlinks

-- Create a text file named `original.txt`.
-- Create a symlink to `original.txt` named `dangling_symlink`.
+4. Create a text file named `original.txt` and a symlink to it named `dangling_symlink`.
+Delete `original.txt` and try to access `dangling_symlink`.
+Discuss what happens and why the symlink is now considered "dangling."
-- Delete `original.txt`.
-- What happens when you try to access `dangling_symlink`?
-Why?

-V. Can a filesystem run out of inodes even if there's still disk space available?
-Research and explain.
+5. Research whether it’s possible for a filesystem to run out of inodes even if there is still disk space available.
+Explain the circumstances in which this could happen and why inode availability is essential for file storage.

-VI.
-Try creating a hard link to a directory.
-What happens and why?
+6. Try creating a hard link to a directory.
+Document what happens and explain why most filesystems do not allow hard links to directories, considering potential risks or technical limitations.

-VII.
-Multiple Hard Links

-- Create a text file named `multi.txt`.
-- Make three hard links to this file in different locations or directories.
-- Modify the content of `multi.txt`.
-- Check the content of all three hard links.
-What do you observe?
+7. Create a text file named `multi.txt` and make three hard links to it in different locations.
+Modify the contents of `multi.txt` and check the content of all three hard links.
+Describe your observations and explain how hard links reflect changes to the original file.

-VIII.
-Use the `ls` command with a flag that indicates the type of file (file, directory, symlink, etc.) for each item in the `/etc` directory.
-Which flag should you use, and what are the indicators for each type?
+8. Use the `ls` command with a flag that shows the file type for each item in the `/etc` directory.
+Identify the flag to use and describe the indicators for different types of items (regular files, directories, symlinks, etc.).

-IX.
-Changing Symlink Targets

-- Create two text files, `fileA.txt` and `fileB.txt`.
-- Create a symlink named `mylink` pointing to `fileA.txt`.
-- Without deleting `mylink`, make it point to `fileB.txt`.
-How would you do this?

-X. How much space does an inode typically consume on a filesystem?
-Research and provide your findings.
+9. Create two text files, `fileA.txt` and `fileB.txt`.
+Then create a symlink named `mylink` that points to `fileA.txt`.
+Without deleting `mylink`, change its target to `fileB.txt` and explain the process you used.
+Discuss how this method avoids recreating the symlink.
+10. Research the typical space consumption of an inode on a filesystem.
+Explain how inode size can vary based on the filesystem and why inode space consumption is an important factor in filesystem design.